-Those who have attentively watched a Formula 1 race will certainly have noticed that at the end of the race the drivers weigh themselves on special scales, complete with helmet and Hans in hand, in the presence of the stewards.
-It is a practice designed to protect both the rider and the smooth running of the competition.
+Those who have attentively watched a Formula 1 race will certainly have noticed that at the end of the race all the drivers weigh themselves on special scales, complete with helmet and Hans in hand, in the presence of the stewards.
+It is a practice designed to protect both the driver’s safety and the smooth running of the competition.
+It’s not just about the driver’s weight though, even the race suit is taken into account.

 Before we find out why this practice is done, it is important to point out something that is increasingly central to today’s competitions: Formula 1 drivers are among the world’s fittest athletes, with unique physical and mental preparation.
-Strong physical, athletic and mental skills , such as endurance to exertion, the ability to make quick decisions under stress, eye-hand-foot coordination and extraordinary alertness are crucial in a series that is played on the thousandth of a second.
+Strong physical, athletic and mental skills, such as endurance to exertion, the ability to make quick decisions under stress, eye-hand-foot coordination and extraordinary alertness are crucial in a series that is played on the thousandth of a second.
+How much weight they carry can make a significant difference in their performance.

 Why isn’t talent enough?